 Trying to test out TunnelBear Free’s performance was incredibly time-consuming thanks to the ridiculously limited 500MB monthly data cap.
-We had to create four different accounts just to test out speeds in nine different countries as we kept hitting our bandwidth limit, making the whole process incredibly frustrating and a lot more difficult than it needed to be.
-We were prompted to tweet about the service to get an extra 1GB of data, but that would defeat the object of staying private while using a VPN.
+We had to create four different accounts just to test out speeds in nine different countries as we kept hitting our bandwidth limit.

 Disregarding that, performance was surprisingly good – almost as quick as the premium version of the service.
-Local downloads peaked at 63Mbps in Germany and averaged around 50Mbps across the rest of Europe, allowing for buffer-free streaming and speedy multiple file downloads.
-Speeds on more distant servers dropped off significantly but were still more than quick enough for general streaming and browsing on one or two devices, coming in at 13Mbps in the US and 22Mbps in Japan.
+Local downloads peaked at 63Mbps in Germany (we test from the UK), allowing for buffer-free streaming and speedy multiple file downloads.
+Speeds on more distant servers dropped off significantly (13Mbps in the US and 22Mbps in Japan) but were still quick enough for general streaming and browsing.

-Local latency was also one of the lowest we’ve seen from any free provider, at just 8ms in London (we test from the UK).
-While this isn’t quite as quick as some of our top-tier providers, the best of which offer ping times as low as 1ms, it’ll do the job for most users.
-Keen gamers may want to consider alternatives, though, such as one of our top picks, IPVanish.
+Local latency was also one of the lowest we’ve seen from any free provider at just 8ms in London, which will do the job for most users.
+Keen gamers may want to consider alternatives that offer even lower ping times, such as one of our top picks, IPVanish.